2ndsleep/2ndsleep.github.io/_posts/basics/azure_intro/explainers/2023-12-08-landing-zones.md

 ### Management Groups

 Management groups are ways to group your subscriptions together.
 This can be useful if you want to apply configurations to a bunch of landing zones (AKA, subscriptions) at once.
-You can then apply additional configurations to each subscription that are more specific to the subscription.
+You can then apply additional configurations to each subscription that are more specific to that subscription.

-{% include figure image_path="https://learn.microsoft.com/en-us/azure/governance/media/mg-org.png" alt="landing zone management groups" caption="This is the recommended management group structure for Microsoft's enterprise-scale landing zone." %}
+{% include figure image_path="https://learn.microsoft.com/en-us/azure/governance/media/mg-org.png" alt="landing zone management groups" caption="This is the recommended management group structure for Microsoft's enterprise scale landing zone." %}

 The image above is Microsoft's recommended landing zone organization.
 There's a lot going on, but zero in on the **Landing zones** management group.
 If you decide to implement this structure, you're going to mostly be working with subscriptions that are part of that management group.
 This is where your application resources, like VMs, App Services, and databases are going to live.
 You can see that the **Landing zones** management group has three management groups below it.
 Let's ignore **SAP** and focus on **Corp** and **Online**.
 These two management groups would contain subscriptions that contain the following types of resources.